 Air chambers in the Nouvelle Series and Ultimate Series mattresses are made of a urethane-based film.
 These are 2” high in the N11, and 3½” in the others.

-Other than separate air chambers for dual air beds, there is no mention by Customaire of how air is distributed beneath a sleeper.
-Unless air can be adjusted by zones, as in Air-Pedic mattresses, there is the possibility of hammocking (sagging under the heavy middle section), which throws the spine out of line, especially with side sleepers (note that the Comfortaire image at the top of the article shows a back sleeper).
-This issue is discussed by Dr. Swartzburg on the information page of this site and in a review of Sleep Number beds.
+Other than separate air chambers for dual air beds, there is no mention of how air is distributed beneath a sleeper.
+Unless air can be adjusted by zones, as in Air-Pedic mattresses, there is the possibility of hammocking (sagging under the heavy middle section), which throws the spine out of line, especially with side sleepers.
+This issue is discussed by Dr. Swartzburg on the information page of this site and in reviews of Sleep Number and Air-Pedic beds.

 The other foams, which are named, are also convoluted.
 The reason for this could be ventilation to make the mattress cooler, since air chambers are not breathable.
 It could also be to dampen motion transfer and to enhance pressure relief.
 However, this does introduce an element of instability, and it could shorten the lifetime of the foams, especially if the projections break, causing the foam to sag at that point.

 The comfort layer in U15 is GraPhase Foam.
 This is CoolFlow™ open-cell memory foam progressively infused, first with gel foam (ThermaGel™), then with graphite.
 The process is not otherwise disclosed, but the way it is worded seems to indicate layers within the foam, which is possible with today’s technology.
 The open-cell structure is for breathability, the gel to absorb heat for cooling, and the graphite to conduct heat away for dissipation.
 How effective gel is has been questioned by some, including Dr. Swartzburg on this site and David Rosenberg of Healthy Foundations.